abhi526691/speer_assessment_backend/README.md

 .
 GET /api/search/: Search for notes based on title or content.
 .
 Query parameter: q (search query).

 ### Throttling
 This application uses Django's default throttling to limit the rate of requests:
 .
 AnonRateThrottle: Limits unauthenticated users' requests.
 .
 UserRateThrottle: Limits authenticated users' requests.

 ### Technologies Used
-1. jango: Web framework for building the API.
+1. Django: Web framework for building the API.
 2. Django REST Framework: For building the REST API.
 3. djangorestframework-simplejwt: For JWT authentication.
 4. MongoDB Cloud: For storing CRUD data.